dataforgoodfr/protectclimateactivists/src/pages/freehong.md

 If you have direct access to decision makers :

 1. Contact your government to ask for Hong’s and the 5 other activists release
-2. Post the hashtags #freehong #freethemall on your social network
+2. Post the hashtags #freehong #freethemall on your social network and follow the [instagram page](https://www.instagram.com/free.hong/?igshid=MzNlNGNkZWQ4Mg%3D%3D) and join the [telegram channel](https://t.me/freehongfreethemall) for live news and coordination
 3. Download https://regroop.club and take daily strategic actions on the #freehong campaigns for 20 seconds a day